 The recipe ingredient for this Coconut Curry Chicken recipe might look lengthy but I promise the recipe is super simple – you are basically sautéing your chicken, veggies then dumping in the rest of the ingredients.
 Let’s take a closer look at what you’ll need (measurements in the printable recipe card at the bottom of the post):

-• Do you have to use full-fat coconut milk?
 I don’t insist on full fat coconut milk but I HIGHLY suggest it if you would like restaurant-style creamy, flavorful Coconut Curry Chicken.
-If you must use light coconut milk, I suggest adding an additional ½ tablespoon cornstarch to help thicken it up.
+Light coconut milk simply isn’t as thick or flavorful so you’re missing out on both flavor and texture.
+If you do use light coconut milk, I suggest adding 1 teaspoon cornstarch to help thicken it up.

 HOW TO MAKE COCONUT CHICKEN CURRY